-Caissa Public Strategy, LLC is a full-service communications firm with its headquarters in Memphis, TN and an office in Washington, DC.
+Caissa Public Strategy, LLC is a strategic communications firm with its headquarters in Memphis, TN and an office in Washington, DC.

 Our team members have faced some of the most challenging opponents, from entrenched political groups to organizational ennui.
 But, for every challenge we take on, we know how to devise the most strategic steps and communications to move you to a win.